 It’s officially tax season!
 Whether you are an individual or corporate tax payer, big changes are coming your way via the federal Tax Cuts and Jobs Act (TCJA).
 These changes represent the broadest changes in the U.S. tax code in over 30 years, and chances are, if you are an American taxpayer, these changes affect you.

-Overview of Important Changes in the 2018 Tax Law
+Important Changes in the 2018 Tax Law

 The goal of the TCJA is to provide significant tax relief to a greater reach of citizens.
 Its most noteworthy provisions accomplish this goal by increasing standard deductions and lowering tax rates overall.
 Whether you are single, married, or married but file your taxes separately, your tax bracket has changed.